 “Obviously, I entered my horse in the race because I thought there was a chance that (Justify) could be beaten and we could win the race,” Brown continued.
 “But it just wasn’t a good fit.
 I would have liked to see a different scenario where maybe we were just off the pace a little bit and not being pressed on the fence the whole way.
 I’m disappointed.”

 A photo finish was needed to determine second through fourth.
-Bravazo was ultimately found to be in front by a neck over Tenfold, with Good Magic another neck back in fourth.
+Bravazo was ultimately found to be in front by a neck over Tenfold, with Good Magic another neck behind them.

 “He broke very nice,” said jockey Luis Saez of his mount, Bravazo.
 “When we came to the 3/8 pole, Justify and Good Magic took off on us.
 Because my horse doesn’t have a quick turn of foot, it took me time to get him going.
 He was coming and coming down the stretch, and I thought we were going to catch Justify.”